 Safety Tips for Walkers

-Unfortunately, accidents happen and the statistics for pedestrian fatalities are high: 6,283 pedestrians were killed in traffic crashes in 2018.
+Unfortunately, accidents happen and the statistics for pedestrian fatalities are high: 6,516 pedestrians were killed in 2020, with another estimated 55,000 injured nationwide.
 Whether you are out for a neighborhood stroll, or navigating a crowded city street, it is a good idea to remain alert of your surroundings and be watchful for traffic.

 Educating yourself to the rules of the road is key to protecting yourself from a pedestrian-related accident.
 There are many things that both pedestrians and drivers should do to ensure safe experiences while sharing the roadways.